Tryll/TeamFoundationServer/README.md

 While this migration approach can be slower than other methods, it provides several advantages:
 - Transparent, auditable conversion process with simple, reviewable code
-- Consistent handling of complex projects with many stale branches
+- Consistent handling of complex projects with many stale and deleted branches
 - Complete preservation of history, including changesets, timestamps, and authors
 - Suitable for regulated environments requiring migration validation